Go Back

 Beef

-• Stir in paprika, cumin, oregano, salt and pepper, then stir in 1/4 cup / 60ml of the enchilada sauce.
+• Stir in the paprika, cumin, oregano, salt and pepper, then stir in 1/4 cup / 60ml of the enchilada sauce.
 Remove from heat.

 Enchiladas

 • Lay out all of the wraps and spread each one with a dollop of refried beans in the bottom 1/3 of the wrap.
-Top with the beef, finish with some cheese then tightly roll up.
+Top with the beef, finish with some cheese, then tightly roll up.

 Serve